No Rome: "Spinning", It's All Smiles, and Blueboy Must Die

 In January 2020, Gomez announced that he was working on Samantha's TV, a mixtape, which took its name from the character played by Scarlett Johansson in Her; following the COVID-19 pandemic in the Philippines, he was trapped in the country, having visited with the intention of performing at that year's Wanderland Music and Arts Festival.
 After spending time at his parents' house, he moved to an apartment in Subic.
 While there, he aborted the mixtape, and started afresh; he told the Line of Best Fit in December 2021 that he found the lockdown conducive, as previously he had been "ADD-ing all over the place" and unable to focus.

 In 2021, he, Charli XCX and the 1975 released "Spinning", which charted at No. 94 on the UK Singles Chart in March 2021; the following month, Forbes listed him on their Forbes 30 Under 30 Asia 2021 list, and the month after that, he and Chase Atlantic featured on Elio's "Hurts 2 Hate Somebody", which appeared on her remix album, "Elio and Friends: The Remixes".
 Later that year, Daniel and BJ Burton coproduced Rome's album It's All Smiles, which he named ironically due to its sad lyrics, and which he promoted with a zine comprising photographs taken by Gomez.

 In May 2023, Gomez featured on the Salute song "Run Away With You", which featured on their EP Shield.
 Later that month, he released "Brother", which was inspired by "Plantasia" by Mort Garson and Rachel McKibbens' "Letter From My Heart to My Brain", and in August 2023, he released "Deep Diving", a UK garage-inspired song also inspired by "Plantasia".
 On 8 September, he released the Kurisu-produced mixtape Blueboy Must Die, which had been delayed from 28 July 2023, and on 15 December 2023, he and Ocho the Bullet cowrote Josh Cullen's "Get Right", which Gomez also coproduced.

+In February 2026, after not officially releasing music for three years, No Rome took to social media to confirm that he was at work on a second studio album.
+He shared an unreleased demo, 'Wut Am I Doin?', along with the update.